Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Taylor Cifuentez almost 4 years ago
+Taylor Cifuentez over 4 years ago

 Phoenix PD have proven to be one of the deadliest police forces in the country.
 Their use of force is unwarranted & irreversible - leaving members of this community to mourn as Phoenix PD wages war on the black & latinx communities of our city with indiscriminate force.
 It is disgusting and homicidal for you all to even CONSIDER giving Phoenix PD +$25 million when teachers are going on strike and buying their own school supplies.
 Community programs deserve that money, not the murderers in blue.